KrushnaSonawane91/KrushnaSonawane91/README.md

 # 💬 Quote

-> **"Building applications, analyzing data, and turning ideas into practical solutions."**
+> **"Building data-driven applications and turning data into meaningful insights."**

 ---